afni/afni_doc/STATISTICS/center.rst

-.. _center:
+.. _stats_center:

 ****************************************
 **When and how to center a variable?**
 ****************************************

-.. _Major_points:
+.. _stats_center_major:

 Major points
 ------------

 * Centering is crucial for interpretation when group effects are of interest.

 * Centering is not necessary if only the covariate effect is of interest.

 * Centering (and sometimes standardization as well) could be important for the numerical schemes to converge.

 * Centering does not have to be at the mean, and can be any value within the range of the covariate values.

 * When multiple groups of subjects are involved, centering becomes more complicated.
 Sometimes overall centering makes sense.
 However,